typeworld/typeworld/documentation.md

 ### WARNING: HTTP 500 or 503 response by central server

 The central Type.World server is hosted in Google’s cloud in a *Google App Engine*.
 Instances of this server are initiated and destroyed whenever the load balancer pleases.
-As a result, a server instance may disappear in the middle of your request, and the request therefore returned with either HTTP Code `500 Internal Server Error` or `503 Service Unavailable`.
+As a result, a server instance *may* disappear in the middle of your request, and the request therefore returned with either HTTP Code `500 Internal Server Error` or `503 Service Unavailable`.
 You need to be prepared for that, and repeat the request if necessary.

-Internally, the `typeworld.client` module uses a method called `performRequest()` that loops over the request up to 10 times, making sure that the central server can be reached even if a request is returned with either `500` or `503` once.
+Internally, the `typeworld.client` module uses a method called `request()` that loops over the request up to 10 times, making sure that the central server can be reached even if a request is returned with either `500` or `503` once.
 If you implement your server in Python, you are invited to make use of that method as well, or otherwise create your implementation, as long as you are aware of sudden server disappearances.

 ## API Endpoint Validator